adaisyx/idekCTF22-Writeup/NMPZ/solution.md

 1. **Direct Geoguessr Techniques:** employ Geoguessr tools on one specific observation (a 'dead giveaway') to directly find the country.
 2. **Indirect Geoguessr Techniques:** employ Geoguessr tools on several observations, to slowly narrow down the list of possible countries.
 3. **Guess and Check:** use Google Maps streetview to see if the landscape/vibe of a country in question matches the image
 4. **Contextual/ Meta Knowledge:** exploit knowledge about how these images are generated.
-We know all the images are from google maps, so, for instance, we can look at the camera quality/ camera type/ date of the streetview image capture/ etc. for clues.
+We know all the images are from google maps streetview, so, for instance, we can look at the camera quality/ camera type/ date of the streetview image capture/ etc. for clues + any country that doesn't have streetview can be eliminated immediately
 5. **Reverse Image Search**
 6. (Meta-game)